Privacy Policy

 Principle 5: Limiting Use, Disclosure and Retention

-The “principle of limiting use, disclosure and retention” means PI and PHI shall not be used or disclosed for purposes other than those for which it was collected, except with the consent of the individual or as required by law.
+The “principle of limiting use, disclosure and retention” means PHI/PI shall not be used or disclosed for purposes other than those for which it was collected, except with the consent of the individual or as required by law.

 Use and Disclosure

 An audit log of referral activity and PHI access is readily accessible at any time for relevant users through Caredove.
-Users are not permitted to share access credentials.
-Caredove shall disclose PHI only as directed by the HICs to which it provides services, when acting as their agent, or as permitted or required by law.
-Caredove does not modify PHI.
+In order to maintain integrity of the audit log, and for security purposes, Caredove users are not permitted to share access credentials

 Retention

-HICs determine the retention policy for the information that they are the custodian for within Caredove.
-Caredove applies that policy to their information by deleting the data from the platform at which point it is unavailable to any user.
-Data can be recovered up until 120 days after the data was initially deleted after which time the data is permanently deleted.
-Data recovery is by written request to Caredove personnel.
-Permanently deleted data can not be recovered.
+HICs receiving the referral determine the retention policy for the information that they are the custodian for within Caredove.
+Caredove applies that policy to their information by (soft) deleting the data from the platform at which point it is unavailable to any user.
+Data can be recovered up until 120 days after the data was initially (soft) deleted, after which time the data is permanently deleted.
+Permanently deleted data can not be recovered for Caredove users.
+Data recovery requests can be made to Caredove Inc support.

 Cookies